 I freaking dig boat rides, y’all.
 If I had to pick between a boat and the strongest, cutest, comfiest donkey you’ve ever laid eyes on as my main forms of transportation, I’d choose the boat 84% of the time.
 Mostly for the donkey’s sake, but whatever.

-So when I began researching the best way to get from Bali to the Gili Islands, a set of 3 tiny, hammock-filled white sand wonders just off the coast of Lombok, I became slightly horrified at my options.
+So when I began researching the best way to travel from Bali to the Gili Islands, a set of 3 tiny, hammock-filled white sand wonders just off the coast of Lombok, I became slightly horrified at my options.